 9. Distribute Finalized Budgets to the Business

 Align your stakeholders by sending formal communication of the final budget to all budget holders.
-That way every stakeholder works off the same plan and you’ve limited the possibility of misunderstandings.
+A CPM software allows every stakeholder works off the same plan and you’ve limited the possibility of misunderstandings.

 10. Annual Kick-Off